hideto0118/portfolio-first/README.md

 # Hideto's Portfolio
-This is my poersonal portfolio showing front-end and other skills.
+This is my poersonal portfolio showing front-end development and other skills.
 Actual Website: http://hidetoyasunori.com

 ## Skills I Used